robert-mccarthy-ca/modern-druid/README.md

 *   **Tree Row (2 m):** The permanent, multi-layered food forest.
     *   **Emergent Layer (Pollardable):** Fast-growing, high-biomass trees (e.g., Poplar, Willow, Paulownia) pruned high (~4m) to create a canopy over the food-producing layers.
     *   **Canopy Layer (Edible):** Fruit and nut trees (e.g., Apple, Pear, Plum, Hazelnut).
-The most vigorous and tasty cultivars are selected to grow into the canopy.
+The most vigorous and tasty cultivars are selected to grow into the upper canopy, the rest chopped for mulch.
+Trees would be replaced as superior younger stock is identified through breeding programs, being bred for the changing local climatic conditions.
-    *   **Shrub Layer:** Berries and nitrogen-fixers (e.g., Blueberry, Raspberry, Goumi).
+    *   **Shrub Layer:** Berries and nitrogen-fixers (e.g., Blueberry, Raspberry, Goumi) alongside the saplings reaching for the canopy.
-    *   **Herbaceous Layer:** Perennial biomass and ground covers (e.g., Comfrey, Jerusalem Artichoke, Strawberry, Mint).
+    *   **Herbaceous Layer:** Perennial biomass and ground covers (e.g., Thyme, Rosemary, Strawberry, Mint).
 *   **Path/Herb Strip (3 m):** A public access path doubles as a mulch production zone, planted with high-biomass, mowable perennials (e.g., Comfrey, Chicory, Jerusalem Artichoke).
 *   **Coppice Alley (8 m):** The primary biochar feedstock engine.
-Densely planted with high-yielding coppice species (e.g., Willow, Black Locust, Hybrid Poplar) on a 2-3 year harvest rotation.
+Densely planted with high-yielding coppice species (e.g., Willow, Black Locust, Hybrid Poplar) on a 2 year harvest rotation offset from the hard pruning schedules for the tree rows.
 *   **Path/Herb Strip (3 m):** A mirror of the first, completing the pattern.
 *   **Wildlife Corridors:** Every 500m, strips of lightly managed vegetation, grown from seedballs with every species we have available densely overplanted, added biochar and irrigated.
 Any selection process and pruning would be left to nature, these would not be pruned or mowed in any way.
 All that would happen in these strips is added seedballs when we have new species to add, irrigated when it's dry, and biochar added periodically.
+This would be to provide for habitat and passage for wildlife and pollinators as well as providing a living seed bank for when existing ecosystems with just native species collapse as conditions change.

 #### **Phased Implementation**

 *   **Year 0 – Pioneer Phase:** Site flail-mowed; broadcast seeded with a pioneer mix of deep-taprooted trees (paulownia, black locust), other deep rooted perennial plants (Daikon, Chicory, Comfrey) and deep taprooted annuals like giant sunflower to break compaction and begin soil building at depth.
 *   **Year 1 – Framework Establishment:** The main 16m pattern is planted using seedballs and seedlings.
 Primary irrigation lines are installed.
 *   **Years 2-4 – Diversification & Training:** The system is filled with increasing diversity.
 Selective breeding begins.
 Coppice and pollarding cycles are initiated.
-*   **Year 5+ – Mature System:** The food forest and coppice alleys reach full productivity.
-The system operates at peak biomass yield and carbon sequestration capacity.
+*   **Year 5+ – Mature System:** The food forest and coppice alleys begin to reach reliable productivity.
+The system should improve year after year with the continued addition of biochar alongside the improvements from having a diverse and perrenial system.
+Carbon sequestration rates should continue to rise each year.

 #### **The Breeding & Selection Program**

 A continuous, on-site breeding project is essential for climate adaptation and optimization.
-*   **Goal:** To develop locally adapted "champion" lines that thrive in high-biochar, microbially rich soils and are resilient to climate extremes.
+*   **Goal:** To develop locally adapted seed lines that thrive in high-biochar, microbially rich soils, are resilient to climate extremes, and adapted to our current up to date climate, not the historical one.
 *   **Method:** Each pruning cycle doubles as a selection event.
 Plants are evaluated for vigor, yield, taste, and resilience.
 Seeds from the best performers are used for the next generation of planting, continuously improving the genetic stock of the farm.
+This takes place at the same time as the pruning, taking advantage of the growth pulse from the pruning event.

-#### **Integrated Irrigation & System Protection**
+#### **Integrated Irrigation & Water Storage**

 A permanent, frost-proof overhead sprinkler grid is a multi-functional backbone.
 *   **Functions:**